 Already in 1952 the Palace of Justice, as well as the former prison, were placed under the control of the Nuremberg city authorities to be once again used for the intended purpose.
 In 1961 the ‘new-old’ proprietors dismantled the major engineering innovations of the Nuremberg trials and restored the initial architecture of the premises, including the famous COURTROOM 600.
 Since that then for now more than half a century the Palace of Justice has been performing its primary functions.
 Regardless of the historical importance of the complex of buildings, three of four prison blocks, including the wing which was to be a detention basis in 1945-149, were demolished in the 1980s.
-Nowadays, hundreds of thousands of tourists all over the globe annually come here to experience the historical landmark and the COURTROOM 600 with one eye, yet organized access has been granted only in May 2000.
-The ever-increasing importance of the site has resulted in establishing ‘MEMORIUM NUREMBERG TRIALS’ on the buds of the Palace of Justice and the current exhibition came within access since November 2010.
+Nowadays, hundreds of thousands of tourists from all over the globe annually come here to experience the historical landmark and the COURTROOM 600 with one eye, yet organized access has been granted only in May 2000.
+The ever-increasing importance of the site has resulted in establishing ‘MEMORIUM NUREMBERG TRIALS’ on the buds of the Palace of Justice and the current exhibition came within access in November 2010.

 THE COURTYARD OF THE NUREMBERG TRIALS BUILDING

-Once finding oneself in front of the world-known Palace of Justice in Nuremberg, it’s a common thing to notice the modest scale of its Eastern wing as a part of the whole complex.
+Once finding oneself in front of the world-known Palace of Justice in Nuremberg, it’s common thing to notice the modest scale of its Eastern wing as a part of the whole complex.
 The Palace of Justice on Further Strasse 110 (not to be confused with ‘Fuhrer’) occupies an area of a city district with a total of 530 premises, 80 of which once (at the end of the War) were meant to serve as the courtrooms.
 The world-recognized Eastern wing at Bärenschanzstraße 72, which in fact includes Courtroom 600, covers only a tiny architectural part of the complex.
 The Palace of Justice was historically ‘lucky’ to avoid the massive bombardments of the city of Nuremberg, as well as liberation battles.
 In this landmark respect, it has been preserved very much the same appearance, as it used to have in the Weimar Republic, the dark years of the Third Reich, and during the Nuremberg trials back in 1945-1949.